outdoor trinidad logo.gif (5127 bytes)

 icacos beach compressed.jpg (52966 bytes)

 Icacos beach is a wide sandy beach with low to moderate energy waves.
 Beach goers are usually assured of finding fish and shrimp for sale as Icacos lies off the rich shrimping grounds between Trinidad and Venezuela.
+Those who want to catch their own fish will find Icacos Point a good fishing location.
 There are no lifeguards or beach facilities at Icacos.

 Constance Beach, Cedros